dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 <img src="./files/20210224WSJGraphReproduction.png" alt="Wsj Graph">
 >Source: Wall Street Journal analysis of U.S. Energy Information Administration data

-The article then takes the price differential in this graph (elsewhere defined as a difference of 'average' prices for *residential customers only*), multiplies it by the amount of energy sold via retail providers, and *voila*: [28 *Billion Dollars*](https://youtu.be/BRAkobf-tVI?t=11).
+The article then takes the price differential in this graph (elsewhere defined as a difference of 'average' prices for *residential customers only*), multiplies it by the amount of energy sold via retail providers, and *voila*: [28 *Billion Dollars*](https://youtu.be/BRAkobf-tVI?t=11) (which, by the way, sounds *vastly more impressive* than the equivalent <span style="text-decoration: underline;">$26/Customer/Month</span> [Average 5.6MM customers over 192 months]).

 Well, that seemed clear enough, except, as someone who regularly shops power suppliers as a retail consumer in Texas, the numbers seemed...***suspiciously high***.
 For example, rummaging around in my records, I found:
 <img src="./files/20180909_EFL.jpg" alt="August 2018 EFL">

 And, I have a stack of similar or lower-priced records dating back to 2010.
 My 2018 contract renewal, and the others, seemed to be considerably below *both* the 'Retail Provider' and 'Traditional Utility' numbers provided in the article.
 Well, it's not as if I utilize some obscure marketing scheme--each year, when my contract expires, I go to the PUC-sponsored website [powertochoose.org](http://powertochoose.org), choose "12-month, fixed price, sorted" and *select the provider with the lowest price.*  Not a lot of brainpower involved there (although occasionally I have seen some plans which have different prices based on usage, so that *does* require some math).
 In any case, I have a stack of these '[EFLs](https://www.puc.texas.gov/industry/electric/rates/Default.aspx)' over the last 10 years with similar results, all lower than *both lines* this graph.
+And, I have found the process to be vastly easier than shopping for other household services such as internet service provider, insurance, cell phones, and streaming services.

 ### Questions raised, ***but not answered***: ###
 1. So where is this data?
 How can I analyze it myself?
 1. Who are the 'Traditional Utilities' and 'Retail Providers'?
 What can be learned from the price comparison?
 What are the limitations of such a comparison?
 1. What is meant by 'average' price?
 The article clarifies, below the graph: "The Journal calculated separate annual statewide rates for utilities and retailers by adding up all of the revenue each type of provider received and dividing it by the kilowatt-hours of electricity it sold."
-So that's a weighted-average price (total retailer revenues divided by total retailer sales).
+So that's a *weighted-average price* (total retailer revenues divided by total retailer sales).
 How well does *that* measure of central tendency summarize the typical customer experience?
 Why are my results so different?
 1. What has transpired in the (roughly 2/3) of the market for commercial and industrial customers?
 Why is *that* not part of this story?
 1. How can I place this $28 Billion in context?
 What are some other insights that can be gained from this data?